linpengcheng/PurefunctionPipelineDataflow/Readme_Chinese.md

   ;1.
 According to the new status (such as orders, etc.)
   ;   scheduling workshops to complete tasks.
   ;2.
 Side effects:
-  ;   2.1. access goods to other warehouses as needed ;        (distributed, obtain data from other databases), ;   2.2. persist data, etc.
+  ;   2.1.
+Interact data with other warehouses as needed ;        (distributed,  other databases, disk, etc.), ;   2.2. persist data, etc.
 )